GeneralCoder365/coronasafe/README.md

 #
 ## **Current Version: 2.0.1**
 ### **CoronaSafe is a python-based application that provides easy access to a COVID contraction risk rating for any global address.
 It provides easy access to a COVID contraction risk rating for any global address given by the user.
 CoronaSafe does this by analyzing live foot traffic data and calculating urban density (with a time weight), giving it the potential to work for any viruses that spread through close proximity and respiratory fluids.**
-#### **Additional Feature: CoronaSafe creates interactive heat maps for live US and State COVID-19 case data taken from the live New York Times .csv file.**
+#### **Additional Feature: CoronaSafe creates interactive heat/choropleth maps for live US and State COVID-19 case data taken from the live New York Times .csv file.**
 #
 ### **Coming Soon**: **Server hosting backend** &rarr; **Website, Desktop/iOS/Android App Versions**
 #### **Known Issues**: **State COVID case maps currently not working**